contact

 How can process intelligence accelerate automation?

 The fact that Process Intelligence looks at end-to-end processes, even when they are running across different systems, creates more opportunities to prioritize processes with the greatest automation potential in terms of cost-savings and efficiency gains.
-These factors can be quantified with data-driven return on investment calculations based on factors such as the number of transactions, process duration, number of process steps, and cost per transaction.
+These factors can be quantified with data-driven return on investment calculations based on factors such as the number of transactions, process duration, number of process steps and cost per transaction.

 How to target high-value automation opportunities

-Process Intelligence also helps organizations avoid automating broken or poorly executed processes.
+Process Intelligence also helps insurance organizations avoid automating broken or poorly executed processes.
 It gives organizations “as-executed” process visibility, so they can see where the bottlenecks or compliance risks are.
 They can then redesign or fix the process before investing in automation that will not deliver expected benefits, or that will have to be redone.

-Organizations can use Process Intelligence to do more than identify opportunities for automation.
-They can continue to monitor the impact of an automated process to ensure ongoing protocol compliance, for example.
-This can include monitoring of scenarios where digital workers incorporate human assistance and ensures that the right alerts are sent to the right people in the business.
+This can include monitoring scenarios where digital workers incorporate human assistance and ensure that the right alerts are sent to the right people in the business.
 And, last but not least, real-life cost impacts can be monitored too, helping to justify future automation initiatives.

 Proven Benefits of Process Intelligence and Automation in Insurance